-British Science Week is a 10-day programme of thousands of events running throughout the whole of the UK with the aim of celebrating science, engineering, technology and maths.
+British Science Week is a ten-day celebration of thousands of events running throughout the whole of the UK with the aim of celebrating science, engineering, technology and maths.
 With no restrictions on who can organise events, the topics on which they are focused, the audience or the venue, the resulting programme is a hugely varied and eclectic mix suitable for people of all ages and abilities.

 What are the dates?

 Who organises British Science Week?

-British Science Week is coordinated by the British Science Association and is funded by the Department for Business, Energy and Industrial Strategy (BEIS).
+British Science Week is coordinated by the British Science Association and is funded by UK Research & Innovation (UKRI).

 British Science Week events can be organised by anyone.
 Our organisers are people from all walks of life: teachers, community group leaders, researchers, parents, students, professionals and many more.
 The continuing success of the Week depends entirely on the incredible efforts of our event organisers and the enthusiasm of participants.

 Why should I take part?

 Organisers tend to have their own unique reasons for taking part: sometimes it is that they wish to use the additional publicity that they can generate by being involved, while other times people just like taking part in such a large campaign.